SCCA Formula B Race

 - Brabham BT29 (Mike Hall): This Brabham BT29, believed to be chassis BT29-33, was bought new by Michael F. Hall (Chicago, IL) and used in SCCA racing where Hall won the 1970 CenDiv FB title.
 He also raced it in the Pro series in the latter half of the season.
 Hall retained the red-and-yellow BT29 for the first half of 1971 but replaced it with a new BT35 in August and sold the BT29 to Phil Geraldi (Valley Stream, NY), who had previously raced a LeGrand in NEDiv FB.
 Geraldi raced it for the rest of 1971 and in 1972 then sold it to Charles J. Derbes III (Metairie, LA) in the spring of 1973.
 Derbes won the SWDiv Formula B title in this car in 1974 and attended the Run-Offs, finishing 12th.
 He was second in the Division in 1975 and tied with Warren Pauge for the 1976 title.
 Chaz Derbes has retained the BT29 ever since, still owning it in 2012.

 - Brabham BT29 (Evan Noyes): Evan L. Noyes Jr .
 (Cedarville, MI) entered a yellow Brabham BT29 for Sebring 28 Dec 1969 but did not arrive, implying his car was not quite ready on time.
-He ran through the 1970 Pro season as a member of the Fred Opert Racing team driving a canary yellow BT29 and also raced in CenDiv events, finishing second to Michael Hall.
-He also finished second at the Run-Offs.
-This is not the same car that Noyes then took to the Tasman series in January 1971 as his US car was on Fred Opert's stock list on 1 May 1971 with a comment that it had not raced since the Run-Offs.
+His first known race is at Green Valley Raceway on 22 Feb 1970, a SWDiv National and he ran the canary yellow BT29 in both the 1970 Pro season, where he was a member of the Fred Opert Racing team, and in Nationals where he finished second in CenDiv to Michael Hall.
+He finished second to Skip Barber's Tecno at the Run-Offs.
+This is not the same car that Noyes then took to the Tasman series in January 1971 as his well-used US car was on Fred Opert's stock list on 1 May 1971 with a comment that it had not raced since the Run-Offs.

 - Brabham BT21 (Jon Woodner): Mike Brodie ran a Brabham in a handful of 'Pro' FB races in 1969.
 The July 1969 Seattle entry list identifies his car as a red Brabham BT21.